mashashopen/ga_computational_biology/README.md

 # ga_computational_biology

-The executable file can be found here: https://drive.google.com/drive/folders/1bCdr7zUY2u54nNIl_nL4_XPX-U1-tg3j
+The executable files can be found here: https://drive.google.com/drive/folders/1bCdr7zUY2u54nNIl_nL4_XPX-U1-tg3j

 to see results for the standard genetic algorithm, run main.exe from directory: seif_A
 to see results for the Lamarkian approach for genetic algorithm, run main.exe from directory: seif_B_lamark